TYPHOID TEST AT HOME (WIDAL TEST)

 1. Quantitative Slide Test Qualitative Slide Test Slide agglutination Widal test

-Tube agglutination method requires about 18 hours for test completion.
+The tube agglutination method requires about 18 hours for test completion.

 Q. What are the limitations of Typhoid test (Widal test)?